Best Cities for GPS Art — Where to Run

 Discover which cities have the best street grids for creating GPS art.

 Not all cities are created equal when it comes to GPS art.
-The street layout, density of paths, and presence of parks and waterways all affect how well your shapes will turn out.
-Here's our guide to the best urban canvases for running art.
+The street layout, density of paths, and presence of parks and waterways all dramatically affect how well your shapes will turn out.
+A design that looks perfect in one neighborhood might be impossible to route just a few kilometers away.
+Understanding what makes a location work well for GPS art is one of the most important skills you can develop as a running artist.
+Here's our in-depth guide to the best urban canvases for GPS art, from world-class grid cities to hidden gems in your own backyard.

 What Makes a City Great for GPS Art?